FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 4. Kubernetes fetches the contents of the config map from the API server and updates the template in the sidecar container.
 5. fdb-kubernetes-monitor receives an event about the updated configuration file and loads it.
 It runs basic validations on the new conf.
 6. If the new config is usable, fdb-kubernetes-monitor will store the new configuration as its active configuration and updates the annotations on the pod with the new configuration.
-7. Once the operator sees that the active configuration matches the desired configuration, it uses the CLI to shut down the fdbserver processes.
+7. Once the operator sees that the active configuration matches the desired configuration, it uses the CLI to shut down the fdbserver podNames.
-8. fdb-kubernetes-monitor sees that that processes have exited and starts new processes with the latest configuration.
+8. fdb-kubernetes-monitor sees that that podNames have exited and starts new podNames with the latest configuration.

 The active configuration is stored on the pod under the annotation `foundationdb.org/launcher-current-configuration`.

 **NOTE**: Because the pod annotations are used to communicate the state in this flow, the pods must have a service account token that has permissions to read and write pods.

 fdb-kubernetes-monitor does not watch the `fdb.cluster` for updates.
-Changes to the connection string will be sent directly to the fdbserver processes through the `coordinators` command in the CLI.
+Changes to the connection string will be sent directly to the fdbserver podNames through the `coordinators` command in the CLI.

 When the operator checks the status of the cluster, it needs to check if the process start commands are an exact match for the expected values based on the cluster spec.
 In order to make this comparison, it needs to fill in pod-specific information like the address and node name. fdb-kubernetes-monitor provides this information through the `foundationdb.org/launcher-environment` annotation on the pod, which contains a map of environment variables to their values.
 The operator uses this annotation when performing this check on the start command.

 All of the flows above go through the `foundationdb` container.
 The `foundationdb-kubernetes-sidecar` container is only used in the upgrade flow.
 The sidecar container runs the same image as the main container, but with a different set of arguments to tell it to run in sidecar mode.
 During the upgrade, the operator upgrades the sidecar to the new version of FDB while leaving the main container at the old version.
 The sidecar compares the version of FoundationDB that it is running against the main container version, which is provided in its start command.
 If these versions are the same, the sidecar will do nothing.
 If they are different, it will copy the FDB binaries from its own image into a volume that it shares with the main container.
 The main container will receive the desired version of FDB as part of its configuration file.
 When the main container sees a version of FDB that is different from the one it is running, it will look for the FDB binaries in the directory it shares with the sidecar.
 If it finds those new binaries, it will load the new configuration and run the binaries from that directory.
 If these binaries are missing, fdb-kubernetes-monitor will reject the new configuration.
-Once the new configuration is accepted by all of the pods, the operator will restart the processes so they start running with the new binaries.
+Once the new configuration is accepted by all of the pods, the operator will restart the podNames so they start running with the new binaries.
 Once the new version is running, the operator will perform a rolling bounce to update the main container to the new FDB version.

 ## Next